-At Dedant, we have written extensively about the dangers of termites.
+At Dedant, we make no secret of the dangers of termites.
 Given the dangers of these pests, we are sharing our DIY tips for keeping out termites.

 1) Fix leaky plumbing and gutters